SpikeInterface/spikewidgets/README.md

 # SpikeWidgets

-SpikeWidgets is a package of the SpikeInterface project that was designed for visualization of the SpikeInterface framework.
+SpikeWidgets is a package of the SpikeInterface project that was designed for visualization of various aspects of the spike sorting pipeline.
+The widgets include: raster plots, autocorrelograms, crosscorrelograms, isi distributions, and more.

 ## Getting Started